 “One after the other, the departments that had been emptied are filling up at an impressive rate.
 The display boards with the names of the patients, in different colors depending on the operating unit they belong to, are now all red and instead of displaying the surgical operation they show the diagnosis, which is always the same bloody one: bilateral interstitial pneumonia.”

 The symptoms of the virus can be very serious, not only for elderly people.

-“Covid 19 causes a banal influence in many young people, but in many elderly people (and not only) a real SARS (…).
-The resulting respiratory failure is often serious, meaning that after a few days of hospitalization, the simple administration of oxygen may not be enough.”
+“Covid–19 causes a banal influence in many young people, but in many elderly people (and not only) a real SARS (…).
+The resulting respiratory failure is often serious.
+It means that after a few days of hospitalization, the simple administration of oxygen may not be enough.”